cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   ```

 ## Sub-protocols

-> TODO: What about `EmitEvent()`?
-There are some events emitted throughout the code, but none of them are specified.

 To express the error conditions, the following specification of the sub-protocols uses the exception system of the host state machine, which is exposed through two functions (as defined in [ICS 24](../../core/ics-024-host-requirements)): `abortTransactionUnless` and `abortSystemUnless`.